psychemedia/storytelling-notes/unforeseen-nonsense.md

 The Prince was like to lose his wits on hearing the casket talk.

 " Don't be astonished," it continued, " I am your salvation.
 Only listen to what I tell you, and never fear.
 In the evening you will go to the Fair One's house.
-As soon as you enter, say, ' Good evening to you,' and see that you put me down some- where, and afterwards begin to tell as many lies and stories as you can.
+As soon as you enter, say, ' Good evening to you,' and see that you put me down somewhere, and afterwards begin to tell as many lies and stories as you can.
 She, meanwhile, will be sitting aloft by the glass cupboard, she sees you, and you don't see her, and she is as silent as a rock.
 Then you must say, ' Well, as the Princess doesn't deign to speak to us, won't you speak to us ? ' naming the object on which you have placed me.
 Then I will begin to talk to you, and you must ask me to tell you a tale, and I shall answer, ' I will, but on your honour, wall you pronounce a right judgement thereon ? ' and you must take good care and pronounce one that is altogether wrong.
 Then she will be indignant, and will speak.

 " These, my words, do you obey,
 Write on paper what I say."